 That means when you only make your minimum payment, you’ll be charged interest, which will compound over time, putting you further and further into debt.

 If you find that making payments are a challenge, look for ways to lower your interest rate.
 Doing so will save money on interest and help you pay off debt quicker.

 The best way to lower interest rates is to consolidate your debt into one payment.
-Check rates at Avant to see how much you can lower your rate.
-In many cases you can lower your interest rate by half, or more, helping you save money when trying to pay off debt.
+Check rates at Fiona by Even Financial to see how much you can lower your rate.

 Not Asking for a Lower Rate